LY-70

 LY-70 (猎鹰-70) is a medium-range air defense missile system developed by the Shanghai Academy of Spaceflight Technology (SAST) of China Aerospace Science and Technology Corporation (CASC).
 The system consists of a truck-based chassis with an unmanned turret mounted, which includes two types of air defense missiles, an active electronically scanned array (AESA) radar, and an electro-optical fire control system.
 The system was displayed at the Zhuhai Airshow 2021.

 The primary armament is the LY-70 medium-range missiles with a range of 2-38 km, and a hybrid guidance of strap-down inertial guidance, datalink, and active radar homing.
 The secondary armament is the FB-10A short-range infrared missile with a range of 1.5-18 km.
 The system is fitted with eight LY-70 missiles in two sets of four, and six FB-10 missiles in two sets of three.

+The system has a short deployment time of 5 minutes and can detect a target at a range of 70 kilometers.

-The LY-70 system is designed to fill the range gap between 15 and 70 kilometers, which is covered by the short-range HQ-17 and the medium-range HQ-16 systems.
+The LY-70 system is designed to intercept targets between 15 and 18 kilometers in maximum altitude and between 1 and 40 kilometers in range.